Teams, tales and tips – a guide to the local game

 United have always been the dominant club in Newcastle but there’s always been a thriving junior and lower-league scene in and around the city.

 Paul Gascoigne played for Gateshead Boys before being taken on at Newcastle.
-Gateshead FC, in adjoining Gateshead, compete in the National League North, England’s de facto sixth division.
+Gateshead FC, on the south bank of the Tyne, compete in the National League.

 Revived from liquidation in the 1970s, the club are best known for signing the great Wembley Wizard Hughie Gallacher, shortly before the war – and their heroic cup runs shortly afterwards.
 Taking notable scalps, including Liverpool’s, Gateshead also made quarter-finals of 1953, when Bolton could only beat them 1-0 on the way to the Matthews final.

-At the far end of Hadrian’s Wall, in Wallsend, players of the calibre of Peter Beardsley, Alan Shearer and Michael Carrick started their careers at Wallsend Boys Club, who opened their own football centre, Kirkley Park, in 2011.
+Players of the calibre of Peter Beardsley, Alan Shearer and Michael Carrick started their careers at Wallsend Boys Club, which now runs 47 teams of all ages from their centre at Kirkley Park on Rheydt Avenue near Wallsend Metro station.

 Getting Around